realgs/skryptowe20/README.md

 ----
   Returns json data about sales (in two currencies) for a given day.
 * **Requests per user**
-60 per day, 10 per hour
+200 per day, 30 per minute

 * **URL**